 However, insulin sensitivity is decreased, and cravings for salt, sugar, fat are common so diet should be carefully managed during this phase.

 In the second half of the luteal phase, oestrogen dropping depletes serotonin and other happy neurochemicals in the brain leading to (further) moodiness, fatigue, depression, insomnia, and muscle aches.
 I often find clients who are heavily affected by PMS benefit from a deload week during this phase.
 It is also an optimal time to reset all volume targets and conduct reviews or assessments, as women are more analytical during this phase.
 Recovery and stress management are often crucial components during this phase, and the inclusion of activities such as massage, float tanks, yoga and walking can help to replete serotonin.

-Some women experience pre-PMS symptoms such as irritability, tiredness, forgetfulness, depression, being tongue-tied, clumsiness, brain fog, and changes in libido during this phase as well.
+Some women experience pre-PMS symptoms such as irritabililty, tiredness, fogetfullnes, depression, being tongue-tied, brain fog, and a decrease in libido during this phase as well.

 In terms of nutritional support, a reduction in calories and a shift in macros to a lower carbohydrate model can help to support the body’s fat loss mechanisms during this phase.
 Foods that should be limited include egg yolks, dairy, red meat, saturated fat, starch, sugar, sodium and alcohol.
 Women should also increase their intake of fibre to reduce bloating, turkey, and healthy fats.
 Some beneficial supplements during this phase include fish oil, thiamin, riboflavin, niacin, folate, B6 and B12 along with calcium, vitamin D, magnesium, and zinc.

 When it comes to training during this phase, every female is different and every month can be too, so listen to your body and the signals it is sending you.
 Most women find moderating load and intensity with their resistence training can help to improve recoverability.